Lelon55/Car-repair-shop/README.md

 # Car Repair Shop
 This project was created for a small company.
 Used to save the data of repaired cars.
 The program has the ability to: save, read, edit, delete data, and based on it can generate a PDF document.

+The business owner does not need to have data in paper form.
+It allows you to be an ecological company.

 * [Required](#required)
 * [Technologies](#technologies)
 * [Programming rules](#programming-rules)